 Our visual and performing arts programs are designed to build confidence and bring out the artist in every child.
 Whether you want to star in an original musical, learn a new instrument, perform a modern dance, write your own script or song, paint a canvas of the campus, take the perfect photo, design a poster, create an architecture model, or design a clothing line, our devoted team of professional artists and educators will help you achieve your goal.

 Challenging.
 Inspiring.
 Engaging.
-TSP courses offer you the opportunity to stretch your mind alongside new friends from around the world.
+HSP courses offer you the opportunity to stretch your mind alongside new friends from around the world.
 Each student selects one of the following courses and focuses on that subject for approximately four hours each weekday morning.
-In addition, most students select a morning activity class from our menu of visual arts, performing arts, and STEM offerings.
+In addition, most students select a morning activity class from our menu of visual arts, performing arts, and STEAM offerings.

 I would like to praise the TASIS team for providing our daughter a once-in-a-lifetime experience!
 All was highly organized, the campus and town of Lugano were spectacular, the staff friendly and helpful.
 We are very pleased with her experience at TASIS Switzerland.

 Hike the Jungfrau.
 Sketch in Venice.
 Climb a glacier.
 Eat in Rome.
 Explore Nice.
 Go canyoning, whitewater rafting, or kayaking.
 With a location in the heart of Europe, the HSP travel program introduces you to beautiful and exciting destinations—from the Italian lakes to the Swiss Alps to the Mediterranean coast.

 The trips, the people, the languages—it’s all special.
 TASIS is a part of the world where all people can come and learn about themselves.